simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 Formal Verification and Model checking
 ======================================

-SimGrid can not only predict the performance of your application, but also assess its correctness through formal methods.
 Mc SimGrid is a full-featured model-checker that is embedded in the SimGrid framework.
 It can be used to formally verify safety properties on codes running on top of SimGrid, be them classical pthread applications, :ref:`simple algorithms
 <usecase_simalgo>`, or :ref:`full MPI applications <usecase_smpi>`.
+This module is under heavy development since 15 years now.
+It is less stable than the parts of SimGrid intended to predict the performance of your application, but should still be usable if you're motivated and patient with us.

 Primer on formal methods
 ------------------------

 Formal methods are techniques leveraging mathematics to test and assess systems.
 They are routinely used to assess computer hardware, transportation systems or any other complex engineering process.
 Among these methods, model checking is a technique to automatically prove that a given model verifies a given property by systematically checking all states of the model.
 The property and model are written in a mathematical language and fed to an automated tool called model checker.
 When the model does not verify the property, the model checker gives a counter-example that can be used to refine and improve the model.
 Conversely, if no counter-example can be found after an exhaustive exploration of the model, we know that the property holds for the model.
 It may also happen that the model is too large to be exhaustively explored, in which case the model checker is not conclusive.
-Model checkers rely on so-called reduction techniques (based on symmetries and equivalence) to efficiently explore the system state.
+Model checkers rely on so-called reduction techniques (based on symmetries and equivalence) to efficiently explore the system state. `Spin <https://spinroot.com/spin/whatispin.html>` is a renowned model checker while `TLA+
+<https://en.wikipedia.org/wiki/TLA%2B>` is a mathematical language that can be used in such context.

 Software model checking applies similar ideas to programs, without requiring a mathematical model of the system.
 Instead, the program itself is used as a model to verify against a property.
 Along these lines, Mc SimGrid is a stateless model checker: it